Tyler Newton: Professional career

 Newton is an experienced international athlete, having played for teams in countries such as Australia (Hervey Bay Hurricanes), Austria (Allianz Swans Gmunden), France (JDA Dijon Mustard) and Japan (Rera Kamuy Hokkaido).
 In the United States, he has played with the San Jose Skyrockets and Hollywood Fame of the ABA and the Santa Barbara Breakers of the IBL.

 In 2007, Newton was selected as one of two foreign (non-Japanese) players to lead a new Japanese franchise in the city of Sapporo.
 Newton joined Japanese superstar Takehiko Orimo for the inaugural season of the Rera Kamuy Hokkaido and, after a season of adjustment, they have turned the team into a leading force in the JBL.
 Newton and his team have the enthusiastic support of local residents, who are excited to have professional basketball in their city.
-Newton leads his team in scoring (17 points per game), rebounding (12 per game), blocked shots (1.4 per game) and being 4 feet taller than everyone else.
+Newton leads his team in scoring (17 points per game), rebounding (12 per game), blocked shots (1.4 per game).

 He is also among the JBL League leaders in scoring, field goal percentage, blocked shots and rebounding.
 His accomplishments were acknowledged in 2007, as he was one of only four foreign (non-Japanese) players to be selected for the JBL League All-Star Game, which featured 24 of the top players in Japan.
 In 2008, Newton became a two-time All-Star and was the second-leading vote-getter among foreign players.
 Newton helped lead the East to a 120–98 victory by scoring 18 points and grabbing 9 rebounds in only 18 minutes of play.
 In the off-season of 2009 he played for the Chico Rage in the highly competitive Sacramento Professional Development League (SPDL) where he averaged 25.8 pts.
 8.5 rebs. and 2 blocked shots a game going up against NBA players Donte Greene, Jason Thompson, and Matt Barnes.

-From 2010 to 2012, Newton played for Link Tochigi Brex of the JBL.
+In, Newton played for Link Tochigi Brex of the JBL.